arximboldi/lager/doc/modularity.rst

 Until now we have learnt how to build simple self-contained components.
-However, in real world systems, you will have multiple module that interact with eachother in various ways, and are often developed by different people and teams.
+However, in real world systems, you will have multiple modules that interact with eachother in various ways, and that are often developed by different people or teams.
 In this section, we will learn how to scale up our Lager based application.

 Composability
 -------------

-We use the term **module** to refer to a set of :ref:`actions`, :ref:`model`, :ref:`reducers`, and optionally :ref:`effects` and :ref:`views`.
+We use the term **module** to refer to a set of :ref:`model`, :ref:`actions`, :ref:`reducers`, and optionally :ref:`effects` and :ref:`views`.
 This will be the unit of composition in our system.

 As an example, we will describe a system with two modules, ``foo`` and